tetra-framework/tetra/docs/components.md

     """
 ```

-## CSS Styles
+## CSS Style

-The `styles` attribute holds the CSS for your component.
+The `style` attribute holds the CSS for your component.

 You can use the `css` type annotation for syntax highlighting in VS Code.